scottsawyer/cmb2-field-widget-selector/README.md

 Next you create one or more widgets by dropping them in the new sidebar and configuring them to your heart's content.

-Then you create a metabox using CMB2's normal process, and add the field type: 'cmb2_field_widget_selector'.
+Then you create a metabox using CMB2's normal process, and add the field type: 'widget_selector'.

 Finally, when you edit a post, you will see the new field, which is a select widget that contains options for each widget you created.
 It's a repeatable field, so you can add as many widgets as you like.